intentor/laravel-theme/README.md

 **Remember**: the name of theme is the name of the folder that represents the theme at the `resources/themes` folder.

+### Displaying views

+To display a view, just call `view('view_name')` without indicating any reference to the theme.

+### Adding assets

+To add assets to pages, just include them pointing to their location at the `public` folder.

 ## <a id="best-practices"></a>Best practices

 1\.
 Add any assets (images, CSS, JS, etc.) for the theme in a specific folder inside the `public` folder.